Posted byon December 6, 2015

 |Catch-up 50 and over||$ 1,000||$ 1,000|

-You can make your 2017 contributions as early as January 1 for the whole year.
-If you contribute 2017 IRA money between January 1 and April 18, be sure to designate calendar year 2017 if you have already contributed the maximum for 2016.
+You can make your 2018 contributions as early as January 1 for the whole year.
+If you contribute 2018 IRA money between January 1 and April 17, be sure to designate the calendar year 2018 if you have already contributed the maximum for 2017.

-Since the 2017 limits will stay the same for both the IRA and the 401k, if you use automatic investments, you probably won’t have to make any changes.
-However, it’s always best to doublecheck your deferral rates.
+Since the 2018 limits will stay the same for the IRA, if you use automatic investments, you probably won’t have to make any changes.
+However, you may want to change your deferral rate for the 401k.

 To maximize your IRA investments, make sure you aren’t paying extra fees in your IRA.
 You can transfer your IRA to another broker to avoid annual fees.
 We use Vanguard for our IRAs.

 401k contribution deadlines are based on the calendar year.
-2016 401k contributions were due at the end of the year.
+2017 401k contributions are due at the end of the year.